Regulatory and technical resources of general interest to the medical device community are available here.

 The Guidance for Content of Premarket Submissions for Software Contained in Medical Devices (PDF-162KB) defines "level of concern" for software embedded in medical devices and sets out the agency expectations for premarket submissions for devices containing software based on level of concern.

-The Reminder from FDA: Cybersecurity for Networked Medica Devices is a Shared Responsibility memo is a reminder of the contents ofthe Cybersecurity Guidance of 2005, and some clarification of misunderstandings of which the FDA is aware.
+The Reminder from FDA: Cyber Security for Networked Medical Devices is a shared responsibility memo is a reminder of the contents ofthe Cyber Security Guidance of 2005, and some clarification of misunderstandings of which the FDA is aware.

 The Off-The-Shelf Software Use in Medical Devices (1999) provides guidance on how to decide what to do with OTS software used as part of medical devices.
 Validation and regulatory submission considerations are discussed.

 Quality System Regulations - 21 CFR 820 (PDF-277KB) is the set of regulations that comprise what is referred to as the Quality System Regulations (QSRs).
 These are the regulations that are further explained by the above guidances.
 Subpart C (820.30, pg 57) of this document is what is referred to as the Design Control Regulations.
 Note that the regulation doesn't start until page 54.
 The first 53 pages are the preamble and are interesting reading too.